-Anti wrinkle injections such as Botulinum toxin, can be used in addition to, or instead of surgery to reduce the appearance of wrinkles particularly between the eyebrows, the crows feet, the wrinkles at the side of the nose and wrinkles outside of the eyes.
+Anti wrinkle injections can be used in addition to, or instead of surgery to reduce the appearance of wrinkles particularly between the eyebrows, the crows feet, the wrinkles at the side of the nose and wrinkles outside of the eyes.
 It works by causing a temporarily paralysis of some of the muscles that are associated with smiling.
 As a result anti wrinkle injections temporarily paralyses the muscles causing lines which are produced with facial movement and may go some way to minimising the production of lines which are permanent and not related to movement.

 The use of fillers will help to improve contour and fill areas of depression and wrinkles.

 The injections can be either autologous (eg. a patients own fat) or artificial.

 When using artificial materials these agents attract water (hydrophilic).
 These agents are temporary and classically will last nine to twelve months before needing replacement.
 It is common for a temporary artificial filling agent to be used initially and if the patient likes the result that is achieved, then a more permanent solution (eg. using a patients own fat) can be done at a second stage.

 Please note that the Therapeutic Goods Administration prevents us from using product names or ingredient names on our website.
 Dr. Belt will be pleased to discuss specific products at the time of consultation.

 All Procedures have potential complications and risks.
 These can be divided into general complications and those specific to each procedure.
 The latter are listed in the FAQs below.

 General complications include:

 - Wound complications - bleeding, bruising, collections under the skin of blood (haematoma), pus (abscess), serous fluid (seroma), infection, wound breakdown, suture extrusion, sensory loss;

 - Aesthetic complications - poor scars, stretched scars, raised scars (keloid or hypertrophic), contour irregularities, need for revisional procedure;